plenario/plenario/README.md

 we should make use of this advantage.

-we elect senators every four years. all the 26 states and Distrito Federal are represented by three senators. in total, they are 81 senators, each one also have two substitutes. in case the senator dies, gets a license or resigns.
+we elect senators every four years. all the 26 states and Distrito Federal are represented by three senators. in total, they are 81 senators. each one also have two substitutes, in case the senator dies, gets a license or resigns.

 when elected, the senator guarantee at least eight years in power.